 Nearly 1 in 5 young adults don't equate contactless payments with spending real money

-The UK Cards Association has said that just over one billion contactless transactions were completed in 2015.
-Matt Sanders, Gocompare.com’s credit cards spokesperson, comments:
+Payments UK has said that just over one billion contactless transactions were completed in 2015.
+Matt Sanders, Gocompare.com's credit cards spokesperson, comments:

-“New technology is changing the way we spend and manage our money, but while the new payment systems help remove some of the hassle of remembering pin numbers or re-keying in of information, they also make it quicker to spend.
-Many people admit to losing track of their spending and lots of small payments can soon add-up to a sizeable bill.
+"New technology is changing the way we spend and manage our money with Payments UK predicting that by 2025 just a quarter of transactions will be settled with cash.
+But while new payment systems such as 'contactless' make spending easier and quicker, many people admit to losing track of their spending and lots of small payments can soon add-up to a sizeable bill.

 "Perhaps unsurprisingly, 18 to 24 year olds, who've grown up in the internet age, are particularly switched on and less fazed by the new digital ways to spend money - finding them easier to use than cash or traditional bank cards.
 However, as an age group they are twice as likely** to not equate these payment methods with spending actual cash, and not recognising this link could lead to financial trouble."